EndPointCorp/end-point-blog/2016/11/15/reflections-on-being-co-working-couple.html.md

 #### Getting some real insight on personality issues or conflicts

-Working with someone that knows you really well and who can see your perspective can be really valuable—especially if you are navigating conflict or a political/personal issue, or just generally need some advice.
+Working with someone that knows you really well and who can see your perspective can be really valuable—​especially if you are navigating conflict or a political/personal issue, or just generally need some advice.
 I have always found deep friendships at work to help me work through these issues and having a spouse around has been great for this.

 #### Getting up-to-speed on company culture